Marotheit/XaeroServerMap/README.md

 # XaeroServerMap
 ### Adds automatic world map selection for servers when utilizing Xaero's Map mods.
 This project would not be possible without [ChristopherHaws](https://github.com/ChristopherHaws/mc-xaero-map-spigot).
-He did all the heavy lifting, I have simply updated the plugin.
+If you would like to support the project, you can sponsor ChristopherHaws [here](https://github.com/sponsors/ChristopherHaws).
+He did all the heavy lifting, I have simply updated the plugin for my personal needs.

 This plugin will enable [Xaero's Minimap](https://chocolateminecraft.com/minimap2.php) and [Xaero's World Map](https://chocolateminecraft.com/worldmap.php) to automatically select the correct world map when joining a different server on the same network.
 This can be useful on server networks where you may change servers often.